Resource Assessment 2013

 EWEA’s series of workshops on technology issues critical to members continued in 2013 with a second resource assessment workshop, as requested by participants at the highly-acclaimed May 2011 edition.

 Organised for the industry by the industry, EWEA technology workshops are excellent value for money and are typically half the price of those offered by commercial organisers.
 As the industry’s European non-profit association, EWEA can hold these workshops thanks to the continued support of its members.

-Presentations: All attendees will be sent instructions on how to access the presentations given at the workshop.
-EWEA members may access the proceedings free of charge: for login information contact Maura.DiRuscio@ewea.org.
-If you did not attend and are not from an EWEA member company please complete the presentations order form.
+All attendees have been sent instructions on how to access the presentations given at the workshop.
+EWEA members may access the proceedings free of charge via the Members’ Area or for login information contact [email protected].
+If you did not attend and are not from an EWEA member organisation please complete the proceedings order form.

 A highlight of the workshop was the Comparative Resource and Energy Yield Assessment Procedures (CREYAP) Exercise Part II.
 Parties were invited to carry out a wind speed and energy yield prediction for a wind farm project with the aim to compare results of different industry standard models and approaches.
 Participant’s results were independently compared and contrasted with one another, as well as against real wind farm performance data and the results were presented in the final session of the workshop.

 The workshop consisted of five sessions over one-and-a-half days:

 1. Application of mesoscale models for resource assessment

 2. Wind conditions modelling

 5. Comparison of Resource and Energy Yield Assessment Procedures Exercise – Part II

 These leading companies exhibited at the workshop: